Research Snapshot

 - Whether WTI can reclaim the low-90s quickly or keeps accepting lower levels

-- Whether airline and transport equities begin to outperform as fuel relief becomes more credible
+- Whether airline and transport equities begin to show stronger relative performance than as fuel relief becomes more credible

 - How quickly energy equities stop treating every geopolitical scare as a durable upside catalyst